yusufaly/edx-platform/docs/en_us/course_authors/source/building_course/create_new_course.rst

 * Wiki
 * Progress

-You cannot rename, reorder, or remove these pages.
+You cannot rename these pages.

 You can add pages to your course.
 Each page appears in your course's navigation bar.